andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 - `tests/home-route-fsm-specs` to hold tests related to the home route
 - `tests/fixtures`

 In what follows, we are going to implement our application by implementing a series of user scenarios, the sum of which covers the whole set of specifications for the home route.
-Let's start small, considering unauthenticated user scenarios, to later incorporate authenticated users scenarios, and the rest of the specifications.
+Let's start small, considering unauthenticated user scenarios, to later incorporate authenticated user scenarios, and the rest of the specifications.
 We follow the [implementation strategy](/documentation/v1/tutorials/real-world.html#Implementation-strategy) mentioned in the previous section.

 ## Unauthenticated user sees global feed
 We are first going to implement the following scenarios: